sseefried/sseefried-blog/src/drafts/compositional-correctness.md

 ## Conclusion

 A style of programming coined by Conal Elliott and called _compositional correctness_ can be used to reduce the cost of proving one's programs correct.
-"Proving at the end" involves carefully selecting _specific_ theorems while compositional correctness uses _general_ theorems (at specific types) to achieve its goals.
+In the example we consider "proving at the end" involved carefully selecting _specific_ theorems while _compositional correctness_ used a _general_ theorem (at three specific types) to achieve its goals.

 It will remain to be seen whether compositional correctness radically reduces the difficulty of proving program correctness, but it is a very promising candidate.